In this Guide

 If you use biodiesels, you probably don’t need to add as much lubricity.
 However, you’ll probably want to up the detergent, to cull out any imperfections in the fuel.
 Biodiesel is a bit less refined by nature than the fill station varieties.

 If your fuel comes from a personal tank, you probably want to add a stabilizer to extend the storage life of your diesel.
 Diesel is less stable than gasoline, so if you’re holding lots of fuel on your property or in a fleet tank, make sure you back it up with extra stabilizers.

 You can use Amazon’s garage tool to check compatibility for any make and model on the market, and even plug the year in.
-If you’ve got a vehicle that’s been modified substantially, it might be a good idea to double check with your mechanic.
+If you’ve got a vehicle that’s been modified substantially, it might be a good idea to double check with your mechanic or dealer.

 Most American diesels, especially the low and ultra-low sulfur kind, have lower lubricity than most injectors are designed to handle.
 In a recent study, 50% of sold diesel fuels were below manufacturer recommendations for lubricity ratings.

 Since American diesel fuel doesn’t flow as easily, and can stick more easily to injectors, it tends to burn less efficiently.
 Lubricity is also important in diesels because, unlike gasoline engines, diesel engine components are mostly fuel-lubricated, and aren’t supplied by engine oil.